Kryptos K4 Appendix

 AMID GRAY / I MAP J

-The internal instruction card is recovered from D = g_Y - g_Z1 in the KYPT/ROSA basis switch.
+The internal instruction card is read from D = g_Y - g_Z1 in the KYPT/ROSA basis switch.
+It rides on the back-solved cards and is not uniquely forced; status: interpretive working theory.

 KYPT / ROSA balance laws